Loading

 Free; ChatGPT Plus is available for $20/month

-Or you can click Double-check response (the Google icon) under any response to learn more or fact-check Gemini's response.
+You can also click Double-check response (the Google icon) under any response to learn more or fact-check Gemini's response.
 (Text highlighted in green indicates links to Google Search results with similar information; text highlighted in orange indicates results with differing information.)
 It'll even offer related search queries on a given topic, which can be helpful when you're doing any level of research.

 Example of a Gemini response with select parts of its response highlighted, along with a list of related search topics.